ntnon/ntnon/README.md

 ## Hi there 👋
 My name is Anton and I am a Norwegian PhD student!

-I prefer minimal code with few dependencies
+I prefer minimal code with few dependencies and I like learning new technologies to overcome small or large problems!

 ### Research
 My research lies at the intersection of data science and medicine.
 I focus on identifying digital biomarkers in patients with Lewy Body Dementia, aiming to leverage technology to improve diagnosis and patient outcomes.

+### On another note
-On another note: I am currently learning C and game design
+I am currently learning C and game design!

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ntnon&layout=compact&theme=radical)